 Eden Ciders is a boutique winery in the heart of the Northeast Kingdom.
 The folks at Eden focus on artisanal beverages that reflect the heritage and climate of this beautiful region.
-Eden's Retail Director, Adam Goddu, paired Eden ciders with each course.
+Eden's Retail Director, , paired Eden ciders with each course.

 The team at Stowe Cider is always developing unique recipes that you won't find anywhere else.
 Ciders range from dry and preservative-free to others containing local fruits, and hops, as well as unique barrel-aged offerings.
-Tuned Up is a cider you can enjoy at any point in the meal.
-As you can see the folks at Stowe Cider pair it with cranberry topped cheesecake.
+General Manager Brianna Wilson shares a few ciders that would be welcome at everyone's table.

 "Tuned Up is a dry, hazy cider made with cranberry and orange, coming in at 5.5% ABV.
 Fruit aromas fill the nose and upon first sip, a mild tartness tightens taste buds before the subtly sweet and complementary flavors of apple and orange hit."